 How to Dive in Soccer: 7 Steps to Successful Simulation

-Referee Position: Take note of the referee’s position.
+1. Referee Position: Take note of the referee’s position.
 His distance from your dive zone will determine your theatrical capabilities.
 If he is close by, you will need to dive within a few inches of an opposing player.
-If he is far away, you can attempt a dive while relatively free – anything up to 2 feet from your nearest opponent.
+If he is far away, you can attempt a dive while relatively free – anything up to 4 feet from your nearest opponent.

 Head contact is needed to stop the game and increase the chances of getting your opponent carded.
-After the roll, grab your head with both hands as if your skull has been cracked wide open.
+After the roll, therefore, grab your head with both hands as if your skull has been cracked wide open by a crowbar-wielding thug.
 Continue until the referee has absolutely no option but to stop the beautiful game in its tracks.

-The Gesture of Injustice: The Gesture of Injustice (Gesto de Injustiça) was invented in Brazil and later perfected by the Portuguese.
+6. The Gesture of Injustice: The Gesture of Injustice (Gesto de Injustiça) was invented in Brazil and later perfected by the Portuguese.
 Luis Figo is still regarded as a true master of the art, while Deco and Cristiano Ronaldo kept up the dramatic tradition.
 The Gesture of Injustice should always follow the switch, no matter what the outcome of your dive.
 Even if the ref awards you a free kick, you should still gesture widely while sitting on the ground like a small child, shrugging and pointing at everything around you.
-Try to make your bottom lip quiver slightly, and be sure to finish off the routine by looking directly down at the ground or up towards God while slowly shaking your head as if the entire world is against you.
+Try to make your bottom lip quiver slightly, and be sure to finish off the routine by looking directly down at the ground or up towards God while slowly shaking your head as if the entire world is against you (see Ronaldinho).

-Soccer Diving Success
+Soccer Diving Practice: Training for Success

 And there you have it.
 You are now equipped with the basic methodology for diving in soccer.
-Practice regularly and you’ll soon be rolling around the field like a little girl, ruining the game as a spectacle and getting your follow professionals sent off for doing absolutely nothing.
-Good luck, and play to win – no matter what!
+Do at least three hours of soccer diving practice each week and you’ll soon be rolling around the field like a little girl, ruining the game as a spectacle and getting your follow professionals sent off for doing absolutely nothing.